stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 - Html.hs : Renders a HTML template.
 - Json.hs : Encodes a data type into a JSON Bytestring.

-For convenience each module will be placed inside its own directory.
+For convenience, each module will be placed inside its own directory.

 ```shell
 $ tree src